 This protector angel is a bad ass tattoo.
 The detail of sword arm/hilt, wings, and bundled hair in combination work effortlessly together to display quality artistry of a nicely drawn figure.
 But, it’s the black work tattoo of ravens and heavy obsidian sky that send this piece to the next level.
 This section creates a unique counterpoint to the main image and gives a sense of why the angel is there – to stop the encroachment of darkness from overtaking the subject’s entire arm.

-What does an angel tattoo symbolize?
+What does an angel tattoo mean?

 Traditionally, angel tattoos symbolize protection.
 Angels are guardians who are literally messengers from god to humans.